Metabolism

 Diabetes, Type 2

-Type 2 diabetes affects about 27 million Americans and, as childhood obesity is becoming more prevalent, cases of the disease have been soaring.
+Type 2 diabetes affects about 27 million Americans and is generally associated with obesity in adulthood.
+However, as childhood obesity is becoming more prevalent, cases of the disease have been soaring in this population.
 This disorder—where cells don’t use sugar-regulating insulin as well as they should—can cause a number of health problems and even death.
-At Salk we study the disease at the cellular and systematic levels to understand how cells become insulin-resistant and how that can lead to health complications.
+At Salk we study the disease at cellular and systematic levels to understand how cells become insulin-resistant and how that can lead to health complications.

 Ronald Evans, PhD